clarkeallan931/BasketballProject/README.md

 - They won a similar amount of games in the regular season (65-67).
 - They all had an MVP-level player in their prime.

+**Final Results**

 ![varinWS](https://github.com/clarkeallan931/BasketballProject/blob/main/VarianceInWS.png#:~:text=TopScorersIn2001vs2023.png-,VarianceInWS,-.png)

+Since the variance in win shares has declined dramatically, more players are having to contribute to win games.
+This is a direct result of the increase in possessions per minute and starts playing less minutes.